Suspected Gunman, 7 Others Charged in Shooting New Jersey Trooper, Earlier Home Invasion

 What to Know

-- A South Jersey man faces attempted murder charges for allegedly firing at a state trooper who was investigating reports of a home invasion robbery.
+- A second Bridgeton, N.J., man faces attempted murder charges for allegedly firing at a state trooper who was investigating reports of a home invasion robbery.

 - On Saturday evening, five women allegedly forced their way into a residence in a mobile home park in Pittsgrove and assaulted a woman and stole her cell phone.

-- Several hours later, a group of people drove to the park and confronted State Police Det.
+- A few hours later, a group of people drove to the park and confronted State Police Det.
 Richard Hershey who was investigating the home invasion.
 One man then allegedly shot the officer in the leg.

-Eight people now face charges, including a suspected gunman who faces attempted murder charges, for a series of events that left a New Jersey State trooper shot in the leg over the weekend.
+A ninth person has been arrested in a home invasion and subsequent shooting of a state trooper at a New Jersey trailer park late last Saturday, authorities said.

-On Tuesday, state Attorney General Gurbir Grewal, New Jersey State Police Superintendent Col. Patrick Callahan, and Salem County Prosecutor John Lenahan put out a joint news release announcing criminal charges related to Saturday night’s home invasion and shooting of Det.
-Richard Hershey at the Harding Woods Mobile Home Park on Harding Highway in Pittsgrove Township.
+Tremaine Hadden, 21, allegedly also shot at the state trooper during the shooting in Pittsgrove, Salem County, authorities said in announcing his arrest May 1.

 The shooting unfolded around 10:40 p.m. at the mobile home park.
 Hershey was there to investigate a home invasion and theft of a cellphone that had occurred around 6:15 p.m., authorities said.

-Grewal said Hershey was "confronted by a hostile mob and shot" while investigating the home invasion late Saturday night.
+Grewal said the trooper was "confronted by a hostile mob and shot" while investigating the home invasion late Saturday night.

 Investigators said several vehicles pulled up near the trooper and a group of people, at least three armed, then exited and confronted Hershey.
 After the trooper identified himself, at least one person in the crowd pulled out a gun and opened fire, according to officials.